 As a member of WWVREMC, you have a unique opportunity to make a difference in our local communities by participating in the Operation Round Up® program.

 Members who participate in the program have their electric bill rounded up each month and those few cents are deposited into a separate fund to be redistributed to worthwhile causes throughout our area that benefit our membership.
 The rounded up amount will be listed on your statement each month and is fully tax-deductible.
 Bill statements received in January will also have the previous years’ total contribution for tax purposes.
 The maximum contribution from anyone member is $11.88 per year.

 Yes.
 All contributions to the Operations Round Up® fund are tax-deductible.

 Who controls the funds?

-The Whitewater Valley REMC Community Trust, Inc. is a separate entity from the REMC with its own board of trustees appointed by our board of directors to oversee the fund.
-The current trustees are Kenin Smith from Centerville, Bruce Cowen from Lynn, and Carol McQueen from Connersville.
-One trustee is from each district of the Whitewater Valley REMC service territory to ensure representation for the whole area.
+The WWVREMC Community Trust, Inc. is a separate entity from the REMC with its own board of trustees appointed by our board of directors to oversee the fund.
+The current trustees are Bruce Cowen from Lynn, Craig Hale from Liberty, and Carol McQueen from Connersville.
+One trustee is from each district of the WWVREMC service territory to ensure representation for the whole area.

 Who can apply?

 Non- profit groups in the community can make application.
 The trustees’ responsibility is to evaluate those applications and distribute the funds according to the Trust’s bylaws.
 Application forms are available at the Whitewater Valley REMC office or can be downloaded here: